pilates for herniated disc

 Learn how to protect your lower back by the appropriate recruitment of your abdominal muscles.

-There are 2 main techniques that will allow you to achieve that and learning how to perform them will be necessary if you don’t want to:
+There are 2 main techniques that will allow you to achieve that (Valsalva Manoeuvre & Abdominal Drawing In Manoeuvre) and learning how to perform them will be necessary if you don’t want to:

 a.
 Become fearful of moving / exercising